smith-nathanh/oracle-mcp-server/README.md

 🤖 **Want to see how an LLM uses MCP tools step-by-step?**

-The `mcp-chat` demo provides a simpler, more direct way to interact with your Oracle database through natural language.
-Unlike the full LangGraph agent demo above, this shows the raw tool usage patterns that LLMs follow when answering database questions.
+The `mcp-chat` demo provides a demo on how an agent can connect to and query your Oracle database.
+This demo shows the raw tool usage patterns that LLMs follow when answering database questions using the MCP server.

 ### Features